2012 Dodge Grand Caravan Performance

 Acceleration and Power

-All trims of the 2012 Dodge Grand Caravan have a 3.6-liter V6 engines that makes 283 horsepower.
+All trims of the 2012 Dodge Grand Caravan have a 3.6-liter V6 engine that makes 283 horsepower.
 Still, reviewers point out that other vans feel quicker and have better fuel economy, and that the Grand Caravan doesn’t feel as quick as its horsepower rating suggests.
 All Grand Caravan models have a six-speed automatic transmission.
 A few reviewers say that the transmission can be slow to downshift, which means there may be a slight delay when you step on the gas to accelerate in passing situations.

 - "It doesn't feel as energetic as the Odyssey's V-6, nor is it as fuel-efficient, but it's above-average for its class.
 And considering that class is minivans, you shouldn't exactly expect a NASCAR experience." -- Cars.com